 New readers: Please see our freebie starter guide.

 Anyways, long as you count the back of cereal boxes, I'm quite the voracious reader.
-Haha, na, I actually read on average three books a month and if your children are anything like me, they might be interested in this list I compiled of free summer reading programs!
+Haha, I actually read on average a book a week.
+If your children are anything like me, they might be interested in this list I compiled of free summer reading programs!
 I've been updating this list since 2014 and was pleasantly surprised at how many of the regular offers have returned this year!

-Below are all of the 2025 summer reading freebies and deals for kids!
+Below are all of the 2026 summer reading freebies and deals for kids!
 Most follow the “read X books, get 1 free” model, but there are a few that differ.
-Hopefully your little one enjoys reading or at least getting freebies πŸ™‚
+Hopefully your little one enjoys reading or at least getting freebies 🙂

 In addition to the returning offers, I have marked brand new offers with NEW THIS YEAR!